kongware/ftor/README.md

 A lot of people are concerned about the readability of the typical curry function call pattern (`fun(x) (y) (z)`).
 It is considered as less readable than calling multi-argument functions (`fun(x, y, z)`) and non-idiomatic in general.

 I find the criticism exaggerated and above all emotionally motivated.
 It is much more important that currying entails great benefits like partial application and abstraction over arity.
-Moreover it greatly simplyfies the design of the type checker.
+Moreover it greatly simplyfies the design of the type validator.

 #### Performance